Page images

 London, 1819.

-0 UR readers must not expect too much from the title of this article.
+OU UR readers must not expect too much from the title of this article.
 We have no intention of entering on the vexata questio of the expediency or inexpediency of making a public provision for the support of the Church.
 We are quite satisfied with the manner in which the principle of this question has been decided in England; but our approbation extends no farther.
 Instead of agreeing with those who consider tithes as the best means by which such a provision may be made, we consider them as the very worst that could have been devised: And it appears to us, that the adoption of any measure which, at the same time that it secured the just rights of the clergy, should put an end to the levying of tithes, would be productive of the greatest national benefit.
 The subject of commutation is confessedly one of no common importance, both as it affects the interests of the Establishment and the country.
 At the present period, too, it has a peculiar claim on the public attention.
 Tithes have hitherto been considered as falling exclusively on the landlords and occupiers of the soil; and the existence of this burden is now urged as a valid reason why they should be protected from foreign competition.
 We believe we shall be able to show, that this opinion is entirely erroneous; and that tithes, however objectionable in other respects, are an equal, not a partial tax.
 But, we must bespeak the indulgence of our readers while we state the grounds on which this conclusion rests.
-So much, and to so very little purpose, has been written on the subject of tithes, that it may be safely affirmed there is no part of political science so incumbered with error and misapprehension, or where it is more necessary to recur to first principles.
+So much, and to so very Little purpose, has been written on the subject of tithes, that it may be safely affirmed there is no part of political science so incumbered with error and misapprehension, or where it is more necessary to recur to first principles.

 If land yielded no surplus to its possessors above the common and ordinary profit of the capital employed in its cultivation, it is plain, that were a tenth of the produce set apart for the use of the clergy, the cultivators would be indemnified for this sacrifice by an equivalent increase on the price of the remaining nine-tenths.
 The level of profit may be temporarily, but it cannot be permanently elevated or depressed in any particular branch of industry: And as there can be no reason why the agriculturists should content themselves with a reduced rate of profit, when all other employments are yielding a higher rate, as soon as tithes were imposed they would set about transferring a portion of their stock to some more lucrative business; and this transference would be continued until the diminution of supply